-Students receiving Veterans Administration benefits must have all prior education and training evaluated upon enrollment.
-Credit will be awarded where applicable with the program being shortened accordingly.
-The student and the Department of Veteran Affairs will be notified.
 Platt College can also provide private education loans through various third-party lenders.
 Applicants may be required to complete a credit application to determine approval status.
 All private loans are subject to variable interest rates set by each lender that can increase or decrease over time depending on the market conditions.
 Private loans have a range of interest rates for each borrower depending on the borrower's credit rating.
 Some lenders may have fees for each loan borrowed.
 Borrowers should contact their private student loan lender with any questions.

-If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and if the student has received federal student financial aid funds, the student is entitled to a refund of the money's not paid from federal student financial aid program funds.
+If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and if the student has received federal student financial aid funds, the student is entitled to a refund of the monies not paid from federal student financial aid program funds.